 Design Museum, Helsinki - 9 October 2015 - 17 January 2016

-Written from Copenhagen with news, reviews, longer articles and photographs about 20th-century and contemporary architecture and design from the Nordic countries.
+Written from Copenhagen with news, reviews and photographs about modern architecture and design from the Nordic countries.

 if you have questions about the blog or any of the posts please contact me